intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ---

 ## Summary and Next Steps
-This page demonstrates how to use Intel® Recsys Toolkit to build end-to-end training and serving pipelines for Wide & Deep Learning model.
+This page demonstrates how to use Intel® BigDL Recommender System Toolkit to build end-to-end training and serving pipelines for Wide & Deep Learning model.
 You can continue to explore more use cases or recommendation models provided in the toolkit or try to use the toolkit to build the recommender system on your own dataset!

 ## Learn More
-For more information about Intel® Recsys Toolkit or to read about other relevant workflow examples, see these guides and software resources:
+For more information about Intel® BigDL Recommender System Toolkit or to read about other relevant workflow examples, see these guides and software resources:

-- More recommendation models and use cases in the recsys toolkit: https://github.com/intel-analytics/BigDL/tree/main/python/friesian/example
+- More recommendation models and use cases in the BigDL Recommender System Toolkit: https://github.com/intel-analytics/BigDL/tree/main/python/friesian/example
-- To scale the training workflow of the recsys toolkit to Kubernetes clusters: https://bigdl.readthedocs.io/en/latest/doc/Orca/Tutorial/k8s.html
+- To scale the training workflow of the BigDL Recommender System Toolkit to Kubernetes clusters: https://bigdl.readthedocs.io/en/latest/doc/Orca/Tutorial/k8s.html
-- To scale the online serving workflow of the recsys toolkit to Kubernetes clusters: https://github.com/intel-analytics/BigDL/tree/main/apps/friesian-server-helm
+- To scale the online serving workflow of the BigDL Recommender System Toolkit to Kubernetes clusters: https://github.com/intel-analytics/BigDL/tree/main/apps/friesian-server-helm
 - [Intel® AI Analytics Toolkit (AI Kit)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html)
 - [Azure Machine Learning Documentation](https://learn.microsoft.com/en-us/azure/machine-learning/)